guiquan-1/own_website/README.md

 ## For Future Use

 #Project Ideas

-This document provides advanced coding project ideas in the areas of data analytics and personal website development.
-These projects are designed to challenge your skills and build a strong portfolio.

-## Advanced Data Analytics Projects

 ### 1. Real-Time Social Media Sentiment Analysis Dashboard

 **Description:** Build a real-time dashboard that tracks and visualizes the sentiment of social media posts related to a specific topic or brand.